Writing and Rhetoric B.A.

 URI 101: Planning for Academic Success

-WRT 104 Writing to Inform and Explain (Harrington Core)Fall/Spring
+WRT 104 Writing to Inform and Explain (required)fall/spring

 FLM 110: Introduction to Film Media Production Technologies (Harrington Core) or